Suryodaya27/cineLens/README.md

 - **Task:** Build an end-to-end system that takes a movie frame + movie name, identifies the specific actors from that film's cast, describes the scene in detail, and connects detected items to purchasable products — all with real-time progress feedback.

 - **Action:** Combined YOLOv8 object detection with InsightFace face recognition and pgvector similarity search against TMDB cast embeddings.
 Added an optional local vision LLM (Ollama) for scene/clothing/object analysis with scene-context injection to correct YOLO misclassifications.
 Built SSE streaming from FastAPI through Next.js to show live pipeline progress.
-Integrated llm-replay proxy for full LLM observability and prompt debugging without re-running the pipeline.

 - **Result:** Actors identified at 74–95% confidence in under 10 seconds (face matching only).
 Full vision analysis with scene descriptions, clothing details, and object analysis in 2–8 minutes on local hardware.
 Shopping recommendations via Amazon text search + SerpAPI visual search.
 All with a live progress UI instead of a blank loading screen.